Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 Using `and` to combine two statements means that the full condition will evaluate as true if and only if both sides are true.
 `or` evaluates as true if either side is true, or if both are true.
 You can negate a condition with `not` to test for the inverse of a condition.
-If you want to check for a condition that is False, negating the condition would give you `True` and thus would let the branch to evaluate.
+If you want to check for a condition that is False, negating the condition would give you `True` and thus would let the branch evaluate.
 Finally, if you wish to check that two items are not equal, you can use `!=`.

 # Repetition, Looping